Comp211-FA24/lab-00/README.md

 Then exit the container, and you'll be in your host OS's `learncli211` directory.
 Run `ls -a` (macOS) or `ls -Force` (Windows PowerShell, not Command Prompt), and you'll see that the files in the two directories are the same (because they're the same directory).

-### Learn vim
+### Learn Vim

 Vim is a customizable, modal text editor that is included in most Linux systems.
 It is designed to make editing text very efficient.
 Vim has an exceptionally high skill ceiling (infinitely higher than normal editing controls) but a high skill floor (you will need to take some time to get used to it).

-For example, here are two vim demos that show useful capabilities you cannot get out of normal text editing controls.
+For example, here are two Vim demos that show useful capabilities you cannot get out of normal text editing controls.
 The captions explain what is happening in the demos.
 Notice how the text is navigated/edited using only a few keystrokes compared to normal editing controls.

-#### Vim demos
+#### Demos

 <p align="center">
     <img src="https://i.imgur.com/sDvPDR3.gif">